 Industry Analysis & Industry Trends

-The Printing industry has been hit hard over the past five years, as consumers have increasingly received information via online platforms rather than via printed materials.
-This trend has led to a decline in demand for the services of professional printers.
-Online media continues to encroach into the domain of book, newspaper, magazine and directory publishers.
+The Printing industry has been hit hard over the past five years as consumers have increasingly received information through online platforms rather than printed materials.
+This trend has led to a sharp decline in demand for services that professional printers in the industry provide.
+Online media continues to encroach on the domain of newspaper, magazine, book and directory publishers.
 As digital technology has progressed, the printed word has proven slow to produce and costly to distribute.
-Consumers and businesses have increasingly traded and conducted business online without using printed materials.
-As a result, industry revenue is estimated to fall at a compound annual rate of 5.2% over the five years through 2016-17, to $7.5 billion.
-As these trends continue, revenue is set to drop by 4.6% in 2014-15, to reach $7.1 billion... purchase to read more
+Consumers and businesses have therefore increasingly traded and conducted business online without using printed materials.
+As a result, industry revenue is estimated to fall at a compound annual rate of 3.8% over the five years through 2016-17, to $7.5 billion.
+As these trends continue, revenue is set to drop by a further 4.6% in 2016-17... purchase to read more